Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Numerical results

-where the location of the singularity is chosen outside the domain \(\mathbf{s} \in \mathbb{R}^{2}\setminus \overline{\Omega}\).
-We chose two different locations of the singularity of the fundamental solution, see~Figure~\ref{fig:triangle_k16_targets}.

 We study the convergence of the approximation by plane waves for increasing size of the approximation set \(M\).
 The approximation is constructed as indicated in Section~\ref{sec:Sampling}--\ref{sec:regularization} from Dirichlet data at equispaced points on the boundary of the triangle and by solving the oversampled linear systems using a regularized SVD.
 The plane waves used in the approximation sets are either propagative, with uniformly spaced angles as described in~\eqref{eq:propagative-pw-sets}, or evanescent, as described in~\eqref{eq:evanescent-pw-sets}.
-The approximation set using evanescent plane waves is constructed from sampling the probability density function \(\rho_{N(P)}\) defined in~\eqref{eq:density-function} following a Sobol sequence.
-For a given size \(M\) of the approximation set, the Fourier truncation parameter \(P\) is computed from \(M\) as \(P := \max\left(\lceil \kappa \rceil, \lfloor M/4 \rfloor \right)\), as suggested by Figure~\ref{fig:sobol_sampling_quasi-optimality}.
-Finally, the evanescent plane waves are re-normalized to have unit \(L^{\infty}\) norm on the boundary of the triangle (this is the only modification with respect to the sets used for the circular geometry).
+The approximation set using EPWs is constructed from sampling the probability density function \(\rho_{P}\) defined in~\eqref{eq:density-function} following a Sobol sequence.
+For a given size \(M\) of the approximation set, the Fourier truncation parameter is computed as \(P := \max\left(\lceil \kappa \rceil, \lfloor M/4 \rfloor \right)\), as suggested by Figure~\ref{fig:sobol_sampling_quasi-optimality}.
+Finally, the EPWs are re-normalized to have unit \(L^{\infty}\) norm on the boundary of the triangle.
+The latter normalization is the only modification with respect to the sets used for the circular geometry.

-The convergence results are presented in Figure~\ref{fig:triangle_convergence_vs_M_k16_res} for a wavenumber \(\kappa=16\).
-When using propagative plane waves, the residual of the linear system initially decreases rapidly with \(M\) but stalls before reaching machine precision due to the rapidly growing coefficients.
-On the contrary, when using the approximation sets made of evanescent plane waves, the residual converges down to machine precision and the size of the coefficients remains moderate when the final accuracy is reached.
-At least on this test case, the propagative plane waves never outperform the sets made of evanescent plane waves constructed with the numerical recipe describe above.
+The convergence results are presented in Figure~\ref{fig:triangle_convergence_vs_M_k16_res}.
+When using PPWs, the residual initially decreases rapidly with \(M\) but stalls well before reaching machine precision due to the rapidly growing coefficients.
+In contrast, when using EPWs, the residual converges to machine precision and the size of the coefficients remains moderate when the final accuracy is reached.